-Here’s our top tips for making sure you don’t become another diabetes statistic:
+Here are some top tips to help make sure you don’t become another diabetes statistic:

 1. Know your risk

 - are of Māori, Asian, Middle Eastern or Pacific Island descent aged 30 years or older.

 2. Get screened

-Most people don’t know they have prediabetes as there are no obvious symptoms during this stage but, if you have any of the risk factors, talk with your doctor or nurse about a diabetes screening test.
+Most people don’t know they have pre-diabetes as there are no obvious symptoms during this stage but, if you have any of the risk factors described above, talk to your doctor or nurse about a diabetes screening test.

 3. Lose weight

 If you’re overweight, the number one thing you can do to reduce your risk of developing diabetes is to lose weight.
 In particular, visceral fat – the excess weight around your midsection and abdominal organs – is associated with inflammation, prediabetes and type 2 diabetes.
 Studies show reducing your weight by 5 to 10% can prevent, delay or even reverse prediabetes.
-So if you weigh 100kg and you reduce this to 90-95 kg, your risk of progressing on to develop diabetes is more than halved.

 4. Get active